Overview

 • FFT: FFT supposes that high emotions, negative interactions, and a lack of support within the family can increase stress, which may increase the chances of developing symptoms or having an episode.
 FFT often involves communication training, psychoeducation, and problem-solving.
 Clinicians try to help families understand the illness, including how stress contributes.

-• IPSRT: IPSRT aims to improve stability and mood by resolving interpersonal problems and regulating social rhythms.
+• IPSRT: IPSRT aims to improve stability and mood by resolving interpersonal problems and controlling social rhythms.
 Social rhythms are daily activities that help anchor circadian rhythms, like getting out of bed, eating dinner, or going to bed.
 A therapist can help the person link life events and mood and identify and manage symptoms.

 Medication